Broadband Resources (LWV Rural Caucus)

 - Muninetworks Community Network Map: shows communities that have instituted community broadband.

-In community broadband, some part of the broadband service -- at least the infrastructure, but sometimes the entire broadband consumer service -- is managed as a utility by a county or town, so residents aren't at the mercy of a monopolistic company that has no incentive to increase speeds, cut costs or improve infrastructure.
+In community broadband, some part of the broadband service -- at least the infrastructure, but sometimes the entire broadband consumer service -- is managed as a utility by a town, county, or wider ranging co-op.
+Residents aren't at the mercy of a for-profit monopoly that has no incentive to increase speeds, cut costs or improve infrastructure.

 The Daily Yonder argues that Co-Ops, Wireless, and Partnerships Are Likeliest Ways to Connect Rural America.
 The National Rural Electric Cooperatives Association asks Congress: Be Bold in Funding Broadband That Meets Future Demand.